Unit 5 - Practice Quiz

 C. By evaluating the remaining items using dynamic programming in time.

-D. By adding the maximum values of the remaining items irrespective of weight.
+D. By adding the values of remaining items that fit entirely, plus the fractional value of the first item that doesn't fit.

 50 In a Best-First Branch-and-Bound approach for the 0/1 Knapsack Problem, what can cause the state-space tree to degenerate into an exhaustive search?